versionone/api-examples/rest/apis-walkthrough.md

 This exercise is a warm-up exercise that will guide you throught the process of selecting a web client and use it to go to Google.com.

+STEP 1: Setup

 In order to do these exercises we need to select two things:

 1. [Online Curl] -- htp://onlinecurl.com.
 This tool will allow you to act like a browser, connect to VersionOne, query VersionOne and view the resulting data.
 We prefer that you use the cloud based, Online Curl but if you are so inclined or you already have it installed, feel free to use the command line version of cURL. (https://curl.haxx.se)

 2. VersionOne Lifecycle -- You will need an instance of VersionOne Lifecycle and an Access Token with which to authenticate against its REST API:
  Select one of the following options for a VersionOne Lifecycle instance:

 a.
-You can use our public API examples testing instance, located at https://www16.v1host.com/api-examples.
-If you use this, then please use the following ready-made Access Token: `1.aBg7sVXSZeEsf3cwvQFEdkkt384=` -- Just copy this to your clipdboard and paste it into the example code wherever it's called for during an exercise.
+VersionOne Lifecycle Public -- You can use our public API examples testing instance, located at https://www16.v1host.com/api-examples.
+If you use this, then please use the following ready-made Access Token: `1.aBg7sVXSZeEsf3cwvQFEdkkt384=`.
+Copy this token to your clipdboard and paste it into the example code wherever it's called for during an exercise.

-b.  if you have your own instance of VersionOne Lifecycle already, see the last section in the following **Setup** instructions for how to create your own Access Token to use during the exercises.
+b.
+Your own instance of VersionOne Lifecycle -- if you have your own instance of VersionOne Lifecycle already, see the last section in the following **Setup** instructions for how to create your own Access Token to use during the exercises.

+Now that you have the tools that you need, lets run a test by using Google.com.

-##### Simple test against Google
+STEP 2: Test against Google

 **Note:** If you are using the Onlinecurl.com service instead, then you can simply paste each example command into the prompt on the page and click the **START YOUR CURL** button: